programmer-blog/generate-rssfeed-using-nodejs/README.md

 ### Source code for article on how to Generate RSS Feed using NodeJS

-Followign tasks are perfomred in this tutorial.
+Following tasks are perfomred in this tutorial.

 1. Create a database and a table for news and insert sample news data.